The Hawking radiation in massive gravity: Path integral and the Bogoliubov method: The Bogoliubov transformation method in Massive Gravity: Hawking Radiation

-in close analogy to what happens in \cite{Hawking}.
-Note that here $V$ is defined as $V=v+A(r, v)$.
+in close analogy to what happens in \cite{a2,a3}.
+In eq. (\ref{eq25}), $V$ is defined as $V = v + A(r, v)$.
 However, near the past event horizon, it is also expected the extra-degrees of freedom to become negligible and then $V\approx v$.
-This approximation is not valid at scales far away from the past event horizon and then we will keep in mind the fact that we have to include the function $A(r,v)$ in the calculations.
-A detail to remark is that here we are taking $A(r, u)$ as the function related to $U(r, T_0(r,t))=u+A(r,u)$.
+This approximation is not valid at scales far away from the past event horizon and then we will keep in mind the fact that we have to include the function $A(r, v)$ in the calculations.
+A detail to remark is that here we are taking $A(r, u)$ as the function related to $U(r, T_0(r, t)) = u + A(r, u)$.
 This is the case because here we define the retarded time as given by $u$.
-On the other hand, we also define $V(r, T_0(r,t))=v+A(r, v)$ by defining in this case the advanced time as $v$.
-The relation between $u$ and $v$ is defined by the result (\ref{Phasela}).
+On the other hand, we also define $V (r, T_0(r, t)) = v+A(r, v)$ by defining in this case the advanced time as $v$.
+The relation between $u$ and $v$ is defined by the result \eqref{eq17}.
 Along the past infinity, the solution will be

-The difference between the standard case and the massive gravity one is the presence of the term $A(r,u)$, which will affect the integration over the variable $v$ at the moment of doing the Fourier transformation in order to find the Bogoliubov coefficients.
+The difference between the standard case and the Massive Gravity one is the presence of the term $A(r, u)$, which will affect the integration over the variable $v$ at the moment of doing the Fourier transformation in order to find the Bogoliubov coefficients.
 Later we will see that the term $A(r, v)$ does not affect the integration over $v$ after doing the appropriate substitution of variables.
 The case of $A(r, u)$ is different due to the non-trivial relation between $u$ and $v$.
 However, the fact that we still have a black-hole emitting particles in agreement with the Fermi-Dirac statistic remain.
-The fraction of particles entering the black hole during its collapse is given by \cite{Hawking}
+The fraction of particles entering the black hole is given by \cite{a2,a3}

-In order to find the Bogoliubov coefficient $\alpha^{(2)}$, then we have to multiply the result (\ref{pdos}) by $\bar{f}_{j;a}$ here defined by
+In order to find the Bogoliubov coefficient $\alpha^{(2)}$, then we have to multiply the result \eqref{eq27} by $\overline{f}_{j;a}$ here defined by

-This result is obtained from eq. (\ref{Phase2la}) if we take the complex conjugate for the function $f_{\omega'}$ and we take the derivative with respect to $v$.
-Note that we have used $V=v+A(r,v)$ and we have ignored the spherical harmonics contribution which we assume to be normalized in the standard way.
-By multiplying the result (\ref{pomega}) with the previous result and then integrating over the variable $v$ in order to make the Fourier transformation, we obtain
+This result is obtained from eq. \eqref{eq18} if we take the complex conjugate for the function $f_{\omega'}$ and we take the derivative with respect to $v$.
+Here we have used the definition $V = v+A(r, v)$ and we have also ignored the spherical harmonics contribution which we assume to be normalized in the standard way.
+By multiplying the result \eqref{eq26} with the previous result and then integrating over the variable $v$ in order to make the Fourier transformation, we obtain